qiyitang71/compiler-bug-impact/README.md

 Network access in the VM is required.

-To save sapce, first clean up the data from the previous runs
+To save space, first clean up the data from the previous runs
 ```
 rm -rf ~/compilers
 rm -rf ~/compiler-bug-impact/example/results